 My main research interests are in the area of large-scale optimization.
 I am also interested in applications of optimization methods, particularly those pertaining to networked systems.
-Some of the networking applications I am currently interested in are full-duplex wireless networks and network congestion control.
+Some of the networking applications I am currently interested in are network congestion control and full-duplex wireless networks.

 Most of my current publications are under my maiden name -- Marašević.